usdoj-crt/beta-ada/_pages/_resources/restriping-parking-spaces.md

 2. Vertical clearance of 98 inches minimum to accommodate van height at the vehicle parking space, the adjacent access aisle, and on the vehicular route to and from the van-accessible space.

 3. Van parking space must be 132 inches wide minimum with an adjacent 60-inch wide minimum access aisle.
 A van parking space of 96 inches wide minimum width an adjacent 96-inch wide minimum access aisle is also permitted (see below).

+{% asset project-images/96-96-space.jpg alt="An illustration of a minimum 96 inch wide van-accessible parking space with 96-inch minimum width access aisle." %}

+{% asset project-images/4-spaces-exception.jpg alt="An illustration showing the front of a convenience store with four parking spaces.
+One parking space is a van-accessible space." %}

 ## Resources